GameXMarket/BackendDanone/README.md

 Required:

 * PostgreSQL, Tested on version 16
-* PowerShell, Tested on version 5.1, 7.3
+* PowerShell, Tested on version 5.1, 7.3 / Bash Tested on version 5.1.16(1)-release
 * Python and pip in PATH, Tested on 3.11.4, pip 23.3.1
-* Packages in the requirements.txt file

 Installation: